 Max altitude

-This easy 2.7 km nature trail in Abitibi-Témiscamingue features informative interpretive signs about local flora and fauna along forest paths and waterways.
-Perfect for wildlife spotting with designated picnic areas for a complete outdoor experience.
+easy 2.7 km nature trail in Abitibi-Témiscamingue featuring informative interpretive signs about local flora and fauna.
+The trail winds through forest with moss-covered ground, offering picnic areas with roofed tables and a children's play area for a complete outdoor experience.

 Recommended for :